 As a replacement for a phone with a cord, an internet phone has advantages.
 You aren’t tied to a specific phone line; your phone can be accessed from anywhere that has an internet connection.

 That makes it useful for businesses that want to run lines to multiple locations.
 It is also cheaper than traditional phone service, and since it’s software, it’s easily customized.

 Calling with a landline vs a cell phone with a different quality

 - A landline won’t run out of batteries

 - Landline calls are of higher quality.

 - Landline phones are permanent.

-- A cell phone has better mobility.
+- A mobile phone has better mobility.

-- Cellphone calling is organized.
+- Mobile phone calling is organised.

 - It is more personalized